Table of Contents

 c.
 Allocation Rules

-Allocation rules allow assigning a flow or the consumption/production of a meter to a rule meter.
+Allocation rules allow to assign a flow or the consumption/production of a meter to a rule meter.

 Options: